nicolodiamante/dispatch/README.md

 ### ElevenLabs

 Signing up to ElevenLabs gives you a free subscription, which includes 10,000 characters per month.
 Nonetheless, you may exhaust your limit before the month ends.
 When this happens, you'll automatically switch to Siri's voice unless you choose to enhance your subscription for additional characters.
-Also when you try out the ElevenLabs voices to identify the voice that suits you best (try them out [here][elevenlabs-voices]) they will use the 10,000 characters of the free account.
+Also when you try out the ElevenLabs voices to identify the voice that suits you best they will use the 10,000 characters of the free account.
 For information about upgrade your account, see the subscription options [here][elevenlabs-prices].

 <br>